-How dangerous are energy drinks for young people?November 21st, 2012 in Health /
+How dangerous are energy drinks for young people?November 21st, 2012 by Jenny Hall in Health /

 Credit: Vladimir Melnik, photoxpress.

 (Medical Xpress)—News reports broke this week that since 2003, three Canadian teens have died from drinking energy drinks, and 35 others have suffered series side effects like amnesia and irregular heartbeat.
 Young people are increasingly turning to energy drinks to fuel study sessions, as well as coming to rely on them in everyday life.
 But according to a U of T caffeine expert, these kids are playing a dangerous game.